slint-ui/slint/README.md

 }
 ```

-Check out the [language reference](https://slint-ui.com/docs/slint) for more details.
+Check out the [Slint Language Documentation](https://slint-ui.com/docs/slint) for more details.

 ## Architecture